Mailchimp is a marketing automation platform founded in 2001 by a couple of American web designers: Ben Chestnut and Dan Kurzius.

 - Create custom email templates

-- Automate entire marketing campaigns.
+- Automate entire marketing campaigns and email workflows.

 It is especially useful for generating abandoned cart emails, which can be sent out to customers who have failed to complete their shopping journey in a business’s online store.